-While the act does not limit the reach of collaborative law to divorce and family disputes, it does address the problem of domestic violence, which can arise in many different kinds of disputes.
+While the act does not limit the reach of collaborative law to divorce and family disputes, it does address the problem of domestic violence, which while primarily thought of as a family law problem, can arise in many different kinds of disputes.
 A working definition of domestic violence is: "[p]hysical abuse, alone or in combination with sexual, economic or emotional abuse, stalking or other forms of coercive control, by an intimate partner or household member, often for the purpose of establishing and maintaining power and control over the victim."
 AMERICAN BAR ASSOCIATION, COMMISSION ON DOMESTIC VIOLENCE, STANDARDS OF PRACTICE FOR LAWYERS REPRESENTING VICTIMS OF DOMESTIC VIOLENCE, SEXUAL ASSAULT AND STALKING IN CIVIL PROTECTION ORDER CASES Standard II A (2007).

-There is no doubt that domestic violence exists in a large number of families who bring their disputes to the legal system and poses a serious, potentially lethal, threat to the safety of a significant number of victims and dependents.
+There is no doubt that domestic violence exists in a significant number of families who bring their disputes to the legal system and poses a serious, potentially lethal, threat to the safety of a significant number of victims and dependents.
 Advocates have, over many years, made great progress in helping make the legal system more responsive to the needs of victims of domestic violence.
 Nonetheless, there is much we do not know about domestic violence and many challenges remain.
-Because of definitional and research difficulties, for example, we do not know, for example, exactly what percentage of disputes which find their way to lawyers and courts involve domestic violence.
+Because of definitional and research difficulties we do not know, for example, exactly what percentage of disputes which find their way to lawyers and courts involve domestic violence.
 Furthermore, despite public education campaigns, victims still are often reluctant to disclose the abuse they suffer.
 See Nancy Ver Steegh & Clare Dalton Report from the Wingspread Conference on Domestic Violence and Family Courts, 46 FAM.
 CT.
-REV. (forthcoming July 2008) (report of working group of experienced practitioners and researchers convened by the National Council of Juvenile and Family Court Judges and the Association of Family and Conciliation Courts summarizing the state of research about domestic violence and discussing challenges in making family court interventions more effective with families in which domestic violence has been identified or alleged).
+REV. 454 (forthcoming July 2008) (report of working group of experienced practitioners and researchers convened by the National Council of Juvenile and Family Court Judges and the Association of Family and Conciliation Courts summarizing the state of research about domestic violence and discussing challenges in making family court interventions more effective with families in which domestic violence has been identified or alleged).

-Reconciling the need to insure safety for victims of domestic violence with the party autonomy that alternative dispute resolution processes such as collaborative law assumes is a significant challenge.
+Reconciling the need to insure safety for victims of domestic violence with the party autonomy that alternative dispute resolution processes such as collaborative law is based is a significant challenge.
 See Peter Salem & Billie Lee Dunford Jackson, Beyond Politics and Positions: A Call for Collaboration Between Family Court and Domestic Violence Professionals, 46 FAM.
 CT.
-REV. (2008) (forthcoming) (Executive Director of the Association of Family and Conciliation Courts and Co-Director of the Family Violence Department of the National Council of Juvenile and Family Court Judges examine practical, political, definitional and ideological differences between family court professionals who emphasize alternative dispute resolution and domestic violence advocates and call for collaboration on behalf of families and children).
+REV. 437 (forthcoming July 2008) (Executive Director of the Association of Family and Conciliation Courts and Co-Director of the Family Violence Department of the National Council of Juvenile and Family Court Judges examine practical, political, definitional and ideological differences between family court professionals who emphasize alternative dispute resolution and domestic violence advocates and call for their collaboration on behalf of families and children).

 A full discussion of this complex and vital topic cannot be undertaken in the space available here.
-It perhaps suffices to note that serious questions are raised about whether a victim can give informed consent to entry into collaborative law or to agreements which result from it when a batterer inflicts a pattern of control and intimidation that includes physical force on her.
-On the other hand, sporadic incidents not part of an overall pattern of intimidation and control do occur in divorce and family disputes, sometimes allegations of violence are exaggerated, and in some circumstances, victims want and may be able to participate in a process of alternative dispute resolution like collaborative law.
+It is, however, important to understand that serious questions are raised about whether a victim can give informed consent to entry into a collaborative law process or to agreements which result from it when a batterer inflicts a pattern of control and intimidation that includes physical force on her.
+On the other hand, sporadic incidents not part of an overall pattern of intimidation and control do occur in divorce and family disputes, sometimes allegations of violence are exaggerated, and in some circumstances, victims want and may be able to participate in a process of alternative dispute resolution like a collaborative law process.
 See Nancy Ver Steegh, Yes, No and Maybe: Informed Decision Making About Divorce Mediation in the Presence of Domestic Violence, 9 WM. & MARY J. WOMEN & L. 145 (2003).